Welcome to the Division of Mine Reclamation

 Report to the California Legislature on the Activities of Lead Agencies and Surface Mining Operations

 As a result of Senate Bill 447 (Lara), which was signed by Governor Brown in September 2013, the Department of Conservation's Division of Mine Reclamation (DMR), as noted in Public Resources Code (PRC) Section 2717(c)(1-10), is required to submit a report to the California Legislature on the activities of lead agencies and surface mining operations.
-To facilitate preparation of a timely report, DMR intends to collaborate with Surface Mine and Reclamation Act Lead Agencies (Lead Agency) located throughout the state to ensure accurate information is presented to the California Legislature.
+From January through April 2017, DMR collaborated with Surface Mine and Reclamation Act Lead Agencies located throughout the state to ensure accurate information was presented to the California Legislature.
+DMR would like to take this opportunity to thank all of the Lead Agency staff that provided the valuable mining information presented in the Report.

 Changes to the Surface Mining and Reclamation Act Enacted